 SCIENCE OR RELIGION?

-When these astro-scientists find a Martian amoeba or the skeleton of a little green man, I'll pay a bit more attention.
-Until then, I'll continue to wonder what's going on with my tax dollars.
+When scientists actually find a Martian amoeba or the skeleton of a little green man, I‘ll pay a bit more attention.
+Until then, I’ll continue to wonder what’s going on with my tax dollars.